Complete Guide to Flash Photography for Beginners

 • Flash power - Set the flash power to 1/16.
 You should refer to your flash manual for the procedure on this.

-Always have spare batteries, and spares for your spares.
+Always have spare batteries and spares for your spares.
 Flash drains batteries FAST.
-Start with a lower flash power to start with, increase if necessary.
+Start with lower flash power and increase it if necessary.
 This will increase battery life and flash recycle time (the time the flash takes to recharge before it will fire again).

 Related ArticlesThese articles may also be of interest to you